goldn light shines on a long, winding road.

 2. Getting Ready to Retire

 Healthcare reimbursement plans are not insurance plans.
-Reimbursement plans help cover your out-of-pocket medical expenses, including insurance premiums.
+They help cover your out-of-pocket medical expenses, including insurance premiums.

 The Medical Expense Reimbursement Plan (MERP)

-Medical Expense Reimbursement Plan (MERP) benefits go toward one of the biggest hurdles in retirement: medical expenses.
+Medical Expense Reimbursement Plan (MERP) benefits help address one of the biggest hurdles in retirement: medical expenses.
 Local 27 helped bring this valuable benefit to its members.
-MERP is an entirely tax-sheltered plan that can be used to pay health insurance premiums and other medical expenses in retirement.
-The City of Seattle contributes $75/month and members contribute $100/month.
+MERP is a tax-sheltered plan that can be used to pay health insurance premiums and other medical expenses in retirement.
+The City of Seattle contributes $75/month, and members contribute $100/month.

 Your monthly MERP benefit is calculated as follows: ASU x Unit Multiplier (.41) + sick leave conversion = your monthly benefit amount.